ptisdall/ptisdall.github.io/about.md

 My name is Peter Tisdall, and this site is intended to be a collection of the things I have learned while working as an AIT Engineer.

 ### Education
-2008-2012     **University College Dublin**
+2008-2012 -- University College Dublin

-  BSc.
+ : BSc.
 Physics, Astronomy, and Space Science

-  Thesis: *Optical observations of the M36 star cluster and short timescale variability blazars*
+ : Thesis: *Optical observations of the M36 star cluster and short timescale variability blazars*

 2012-2014     **University College Dublin**